- *G436 *14 ἀνθίστημι (anth-is'-tay-mee) : from G473 and G2476; to stand against, i.e. oppose:--resist, withstand.

 hit on" or "

-made in impression" way in English using "
+made an impression" in English using "

 slogans".